tetsuo13/home-assistant-config/README.md

 # Features

-In the month of October, opening/closing doors will play Halloween sounds.
-For example, opening a door will trigger goulish sounds on all Sonos speakers while closing a door will trigger a wolf howling.
+There are certain periods where opening/closing doors will play sounds instead of the normal announcement.
+For example, opening a door around Halloween will trigger goulish sounds on all Sonos speakers.
+Here's a list of time periods and the sounds used:

+* November: turkey gobble
+* October: goulish sounds and howling wolf
+* December: sleigh bells

 # Other Noteable Configurations